ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

       ```

 # Verify DNS resolution
-The on-premises DNS resolution has been configured to use the VPC DNS resolver location.
+The on-premises DNS resolution has been configured to use the {{site.data.keyword.vpc_short}} DNS resolver location.
 This allows the cloud services to be accessed by name and resolved to the IP addresses of the private endpoint gateways.

 Test DNS resolution to Postgresql and object storage through the Virtual Endpoint Gateway
    ```sh